linode/docs/docs/platform/why-linode-gpu/index.md

 Below is a list of common tools used for machine learning and AI that can be installed on a Linode GPU instance:

-- [TensorFlow](https://www.tensorflow.org) - a free, open-source, machine learning framework and deep learning library.
+- [TensorFlow](https://www.tensorflow.org) - a free, open-source, machine learning framework, and deep learning library.
 Tensorflow was originally developed by [Google](google.com) for internal use and later fully released to the public under the Apache License.

 - [PyTorch](https://pytorch.org/) - a machine learning library for Python that uses the popular GPU optimized [Torch](https://en.wikipedia.org/wiki/Torch_(machine_learning)) framework.